mielindev/WonderApplication/README.md

 # Overview

 The E-Commerce Platform is a comprehensive online shopping solution built with Java Spring Boot for the backend and Angular for the frontend.
 This project aims to provide a scalable, secure, and user-friendly platform for online retailers to manage their products, orders, and customers.
-# ShopappFrontend
+# Features

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.5.
+- User authentication and authorization
+- Product management (CRUD operations)
+- Shopping cart functionality
+- Order processing and management
+- Customer profile management
+- Responsive design for mobile and desktop

 ## Development server